Alexander Monro Primus

 Alexander Monro (19 September 1697 – 10 July 1767) was a Scottish surgeon and anatomist.
 His father, the surgeon John Monro, had been a prime mover in the foundation of the Edinburgh Medical School and had arranged Alexander's education in the hope that his son might become the first Professor of Anatomy in the new university medical school.

 After medical studies in Edinburgh, London, Paris and Leiden, Alexander Monro returned to Edinburgh, and pursued a career as a surgeon and anatomy teacher.
 With the support of his father and the patronage of the Edinburgh, Lord Provost George Drummond, Alexander Monro was appointed foundation Professor of Anatomy at the University of Edinburgh.
 His lectures, delivered in English, rather than the conventional Latin, proved popular with students and his qualities as a teacher contributed to the success and reputation of the Edinburgh medical school.

-He is known as Alexander Monro Primus or Senior to distinguish him from his son Alexander Monro ("Secundus") and his grandson Alexander Monro ("Tertius") who both followed him in the chair of anatomy.
+He is known as Alexander Monro primus to distinguish him from his son Alexander Monro secundus and his grandson Alexander Monro tertius who both followed him in the chair of anatomy.
 These three Monros between them held the Edinburgh University Chair of Anatomy for 126 years.

 Early life and education

 Alexander Monro was the son of John Monro and his wife, Jean Forbes, who was his first cousin.
 John Monro was a Monro of Auchenbowie, a cadet branch of Clan Munro, descended from the Monros of Foulis.

 John Monro was a military surgeon and his son Alexander was born in London while he was on military duty there.
 When Alexander was three the family returned to Edinburgh, where John Monro took great care with his son's education.
 He had him instructed in Latin, Greek and French, and in philosophy, arithmetic and book-keeping.

 Alexander attended classes at the University of Edinburgh between 1710 and 1713 but did not graduate.

 He was then bound apprentice to his father, who was by now in practice as a surgeon in Edinburgh.
 During this apprenticeship he also attended courses in botany delivered by George Preston, courses in chemistry by Dr James Crawford and anatomy dissections at Surgeons Hall by Messers Robert Eliot, Adam Drummond and John McGill.
+He assisted his father in treating the wounded at the Battle of Sheriffmuir in 1715.